ngokevin/w3c-webvr-presentation/content.md

 Paint in VR in the browser.

 <!-- NOTES -->
-- Performance
+- A-Frame is very powerful
-- 90+fps room-scale TiltBrush experience in a few weeks with A-Frame
+- 90+fps room-scale TiltBrush experience in a few weeks with just A-Frame

 ------